Police On Alert Over New Year's Terror Attack Fears

-Fears of a mass-casualty terror plot targeting one of the country’s New Year’s events have prompted to police to adjust their tactics to secure millions of revellers.
+Fears of a mass-casualty terror plot targeting one of the country’s New Year’s events have prompted police to adjust their tactics in securing millions of revellers.

 Thousands of police officers will provide a protective ring around London’s set-piece firework display, while tactics have been adjusted following this year’s terrorist atrocities in Europe.